We were able to keep Steven from being evicted and homeless for the first time in his life, just 2 days after his 63rd birthday.

 Resident Relief Foundation has given me hope that there are people dedicated to help those out there like myself and have the genuineness to actually help.
 In 2017 I had a series of financial traumas with my mother and myself that I couldn’t overcome.
 Consequently, my rent had fallen behind and I couldn’t pay it.
 I decided to seek help.
 As an Army veteran, there were programs out there through organizations that help veterans which I contacted, however, none of them could help me because I didn’t qualify.

 I plan to make efforts to see that this foundation be recognized as an institution who have proved that they are here to help.

 Fortunately, I contacted the L.A.
-Homeless Services Authority who actually couldn’t help me but was able to refer me to RRF and after a week RRF was able to cure my eviction and lifted a tremendous burden off my shoulders.
+Homeless Services Authority who actually couldn’t help me but was able to refer me to RRF and after a week, RRF was able to cure my eviction and lifted a tremendous burden off my shoulders.
 I was about to be evicted and homeless for the first time in my life.
 Not only do I thank Ms. Oswald but the entire organization for their efforts.
-I plan to make efforts to see that this foundation is recognized as an institution who has proven that they are here to help.
+I plan to make efforts to see that this foundation is recognized as an institution that has proven that they are here to help.
 I am forever grateful to have been introduced to them.

-Thank You once again Resident Relief Foundation!
+Thank you once again Resident Relief Foundation!

 UPDATE January 2021: We’re thrilled to report that more than 3 years later, Steven is still living in that same apartment paying his rent on time just like he did before his overwhelming, temporary financial emergency.